wreck-lab/docs/cad/enclosure_phat2.md

 > **COOLING**
 If you're assembling the forced cooling version mount the fan using four M3x10 screws (Fig.3).

-Slide the enclosure top part onto the assembly and secure it using the other two M3x30 screws and M3 nuts to together.
+Slide the enclosure top part onto the assembly and secure it using the other two M3x30 screws and M3 nuts to together (Fig. 2)

 ![assembly](../assets/img/case_phat2_assembly.png)
-*Fig.1 - Assembled enclosure and installation of the cooling fan.*
+*Fig.2 - Assembled enclosure and installation of the cooling fan.*

 > **BOOT JUMPER**
 Make sure that the boot jumper has been removed from the board.

-Use the M5x8 screws and T-nuts (Fig. ), to fix the enclosure onto the frame rail.
+Use the M5x8 screws and T-nuts to fix the enclosure onto the frame rail (Fig.3).

 ![frame](../assets/img/case_phat2_frame.png)
-*Fig.1 - Installation on the modular frame.*
+*Fig.3 - Installation on the modular frame.*